learn-co-curriculum/dsc-cities-try-experience/p_10_accessing_multiple_items.md

 ***

-Imagine that we don't want to access just one element of a list, instead, multiple elements at once as a block.
-Python allows us to do that as well.
+Imagine that we don't want to access just one element of a list, instead, we want to select multiple elements at once as a block, Python allows us to do that as well.

 To do this, instead of passing a single number for the index, we pass a range of indices.
-So if we wanted to select the first two elements in our list, `'Solta', 'Greenville'`, we would do it like this:
+If we wanted to select the first two elements in our list, `'Solta', 'Greenville'`, we would do it like this:

 ```python
 top_travel_cities[0:2]